 If you would like to declare or change your minor, you need to complete a Minor Declaration Petition form(opens in a new tab) .
 Please note that while a major is mandatory, students have the option of whether or not to add a minor.

 A student receiving a grade of D or below in a required major or elected minor course must repeat the course.
 When a student repeats a course, both the D grade and the new grade compute in the cumulative grade point average unless they have been approved for a grade waiver for the course.
 Note that if a course is repeated, a student will only earn credit for it once toward the degree.

 If you have completed 85 or more credits, please visit Graduation Information for more information about official degree audits.

-Program EVAL is an advisement tool that a student can use in planning his/her academic program.
+1. Check out Program EVAL, an advisement tool students can use in planning his/her academic program.
 The program evaluation will show all completed courses taken at MMC, transfer courses, in-progress, registered, and pre-registered courses and matches them against the requirements for a particular degree program.
 The EVAL is an internal document for advising purposes only.

 Access Program EVAL through your MMC Connect account, under “Academic Profile.”
 If you just want to see a list of your transfer credits, look under the “Academic History” link.

-2. You are welcome to meet with a transfer student advisor in the Academic Advisement Office (LL Nugent).
-We will assist you with any transfer credit questions you may have.
+2. Meet with a staff member in the Student Success Advising office in the Lower-Level of Nugent Hall.
+They will assist you with any transfer credit questions you may have.

-3. Planning Sheets for Majors/Minors/Gen Ed requirements are available in the Graduation Requirements section of the Academic Advisement website.
+3. Use a planning sheet for Majors/Minors/Gen Ed requirements that are available in the Graduation Requirements(opens in a new tab) section of the Student Success Advising website.

-4. You can also meet with your faculty advisor or the chair person in your major department.
-He/she can further assist you with questions about transfer credits in the major.
+4. Meet with your faculty advisor or the chairperson in your major department.
+They can further assist you with questions about transfer credits in the major.